awsdocs/amazon-rds-user-guide/doc_source/security_iam_service-with-iam.md

  All RDS API operations support the `aws:RequestedRegion` condition key\.

-To see a list of Amazon RDS condition keys, see [Condition Keys for Amazon RDS](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrds.html#amazonrds-policy-keys) in the *IAM User Guide*\.
-To learn with which actions and resources you can use a condition key, see [Actions Defined by Amazon RDS](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonrds.html#amazonrds-actions-as-permissions)\.
+To see a list of Amazon RDS condition keys, see [Condition Keys for Amazon RDS](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonrds.html#amazonrds-policy-keys) in the *Service Authorization Reference*\.
+To learn with which actions and resources you can use a condition key, see [Actions Defined by Amazon RDS](https://docs.aws.amazon.com/service-authorization/latest/reference/list_amazonrds.html#amazonrds-actions-as-permissions)\.

 ### Examples<a name="security_iam_service-with-iam-id-based-policies-examples"></a>